Yana Dee Team

-"The Finisher" seam teammate
+"The Finisher" Seam teammate

 Seam teammate, lead scrap processor

 Viki plays the important roll of processing much of our potential fabric waste, into wheels of fabric that are then turned into beautiful, unique clothes and accessories like infinity scarves, square dresses, headbands, and tunics.
-While many clothing producers throw away the "off-cuts" left over from cutting out clothing patterns, works through these scraps at her satellite studio in the Keweenaw Peninsula.
+While many clothing producers throw away the "off-cuts" left over from cutting out clothing patterns, our team works through these scraps at the satellite studio in the Keweenaw Peninsula.
 This scrap fabric gets to carpool to be processed; Viki is Yana and Abby's mom, so she comes to Traverse City often to visit her daughters.

-More About the Store Team
+About the Store Team

 The store team is all about customer service and sales.
 Whatever your question, the store team is here for you!
 We are available at the store 7 days a week, from 10am-6pm EST. You can stop by, call, text, email, DM on Instagram, Message on Facebook, or even comment on an IG or FB post and we'll answer your question asap.
 Don't hesitate to reach out!
 We can answer questions before you place a custom order; help you shop with advise and personal testimonials; tell you about current sizes, colors, and styles in stock; tell you when a package will ship; and clarify care instructions.
 We also really love it when you share pictures or stories about loving your Yana Dee clothes!

-More About the Studio Team
+About the Studio Team

 There is more to being on the "Seam Team" at Yana Dee than just sewing.
 Our talented seamstresses are also empowered with a design voice during the production process.
 From thread color to sleeve length, and color families to quantities, production decisions are informed by everyone's input.
-We love that several people on the studio team also work at the store.
+We love that some people on the studio team also work at the store.
 This means the same people that hear directly from visitors, can take customer feedback right to the cutting table.
 To reduce waste and succeed as a business, we strive to design and produce clothing you will love to wear.